Automattic/kue/Readme.md

 });
 ```

-**Note** that Job level events are not guaranteed to be received upon worker process restarts, since the process will lose the reference to the specific Job object.
+**Note** that Job level events are not guaranteed to be received upon process restarts, since restarted node.js process will lose the reference to the specific Job object.
 If you want a more reliable event handler look for [Queue Events](#queue-events).

 ### Queue Events